sleepjie/Valanar/Valanar Superdocument.md

 ##### Military and Naval Power
 Text here.

+---
 ### The Westerlands
 ##### Population and Demographics
-Mostly Halflings, some Humans and a very minor population of Ende’hel.
+Mostly Halflings, some Humans and a very minor population of Dwarrow.
 ##### Economy and Currency
 Very affluent country, exporting lots of produce, artisan and animal products each year.
 With few wars or conflicts to speak of, the Westerlands has always been prosperous and well known for
 ##### Culture and Society
 The Lithfolk largely follow the Old Faith,

-The judicial system is operated by the clergy and is the only other governing body of authority with the power to arbitrate over executive decisions and laws passed by regional leaders.
+The judicial system is operated by the clergy and is the only governing body of authority with the power to arbitrate over executive decisions and laws passed by regional leaders i.e Guild Leaders.
 They likewise have the power to arrest or execute lawbreakers at their discretion.
 ##### Geography and Landmarks
-Verdant plains and rolling green hills for miles.
+The Westerlands are characterized by rolling green hills, fertile plains, and scattered woodlands.
+The region’s temperate climate and rich soil make it ideal for farms and vineyards.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
-The Westerlands has little to no military presence or history of military warfare to speak of, though this is not to say that they are defenceless against foreign invasion; their citizens have been known to organise into guerilla militias and the Trade Guilds often keep thousands of peacekeeping associates in their employ.
-What they lack in physical stature, they are more than prepared to account for any situation through exorbitant spending on defences and political alliances.
+The Westerlands lack a formal military, having little history of warfare.
+Instead, they rely on their wealth and alliances for security.
+In times of threat, guerilla militias formed by the Lithfolk and mercenaries funded by the **Trade Guilds** protect their homeland.
+Peacekeeping forces ensure local order, while their strong economic ties to Brutayne provide additional leverage in diplomacy; what they lack in physical stature, they are more than prepared to account for any situation through exorbitant spending on defences and political alliances.

+---
 ### The Unforgiving Lands
 ##### Population and Demographics
 The Unforgiving Lands are aptly named, for almost no one willingly makes their home in this barren, icy expanse.
 However, for those few souls who do reside in the frozen north, survival is a testament to their resilience.
 The population is predominantly Human, though there are healthy portions of Dwarrow, Glimmerhin, and Orkryn who eke out a living amid the frost and the towering forests.